jupyter/qtconsole/docs/source/index.rst

 .. toctree::
    :maxdepth: 2

+   installation
    config_options
-   installation
    changelog

 Overview
 ========
-Qt console is a very lightweight application that largely feels like a terminal, but provides a number of enhancements only possible in a GUI, such as inline figures, proper multiline editing with syntax highlighting, graphical calltips, and much more.
-Qt console can use any Jupyter kernel.
+The Qt console is a very lightweight application that largely feels like a terminal, but provides a number of enhancements only possible in a GUI, such as inline figures, proper multiline editing with syntax highlighting, graphical calltips, and much more.
+The Qt console can use any Jupyter kernel.

 .. figure:: _images/qtconsole.png
     :width: 400px